 Partner Program writers are paid monthly based on Medium member activity.
 In this guide you can learn more about your payouts and how Medium calculates them.

 We’re always working to improve our model as we learn.
 Initially, we will calculate earnings based on three components:

-How long members spend reading your story
+- How long members spend reading or listening to your story

 We’ve improved our story stats page to show both your story’s daily total member reading time and its daily earnings, so that you can understand how much you are earning over time and where your earnings come from.
 Note that you will still be paid once per month.